-C. OTHER ELIGIBILITY REQUIREMENTS
+D. OTHER ELIGIBILITY REQUIREMENTS.

 The research or R&D must be performed in the United States for both Phases I and II.
-"United States" means the 50 states, the territories and possessions of the United States, the Commonwealth of Puerto Rico, the Trust Territory of the Pacific Islands, and the District of Columbia.
-Non-U.S. citizens are eligible to perform work on SBIR/STTR projects provided he/she legally resides in the U.S. and is legally empowered to work in the U.S. at the time that an award is made.
+"United States" means the 50 states, the territories and possessions of the United States, the Commonwealth of Puerto Rico, the Republic of the Marshall Islands, the Federated States of Micronesia, the Republic of Palau, and the District of Columbia.
+Non-U.S. citizens are eligible to perform work on SBIR/STTR projects provided he/she is legally empowered to work in the U.S. at the time that an award is made and throughout its duration.